ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 ### Step 2: Install and Configure `aws-cli`
 Next, install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-This is used to manipulate CloudFormation.
+This is used to authenticate to AWS and manipulate CloudFormation.

-Once you've installed the AWS CLI, run `aws configure` to set the access key to use while deploying your devnet.
+Once you've installed the AWS CLI, run `aws configure sso` to login to AWS locally.
+See [the avalanche-ops documentation](https://github.com/ava-labs/avalanche-ops#permissions) for additional details.
+Set a `profile_name` when logging in, as it will be referenced directly by avalanche-ops commands.

 ### Step 3: Install `token-cli`
 ```bash